tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_5.md

 “Stop it,” I say, the barrel of the Beretta mere inches from his forehead.

 My finger hovers just above the trigger, ready, waiting.
-But for a brief second, I hesitate, lowing my weapon.
+But for a brief second, I hesitate, lowering my weapon.

 “Shoot him,” Águila growls, stepping closer.
 His tone is casual.
 “Like you did that pig at the warehouse.”